CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 ### Exercise 3: Accessing your secure score via ARG
 Azure Resource Graph (ARG) provides an efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions.

-Azure Secure Score data is available in ARG so you can query and calculate your score for the security controls and accurately calculate the aggregated score across multiple subscriptions.
+In this exercise, you will query and calculate your score for the security controls and accurately calculate the aggregated score across multiple subscriptions.

 1. Search for **Resource Graph Explorer** in the search box located on the top of the **Azure Portal** page and click on **Resource Graph Explorer**.